Erika Lafrennie

 Strategic Competition

-Erika’s career spans US intelligence and private-sector strategic advisory, including support to special operations and interagency efforts across more than 40 countries.
-Her work integrates governance-level analysis, systems-based foresight, and doctrine development to help decision-makers operate ahead of the conditions that produce crises.
+Her career spans U.S. intelligence, private-sector strategic advisory, doctrine-facing research, and support to special operations and interagency efforts across more than 40 countries.
+Her work integrates governance-layer analysis, systems-based foresight, irregular competition, and doctrine development to help decision-makers understand the conditions that produce crises before those crises emerge.

-Erika holds an M.A. in Strategic Intelligence and Middle Eastern Studies from American Military University, with additional study at the University of St. Andrews and the Arabic Language Institute in Fes, Morocco.
+She holds an M.A. in Strategic Intelligence and Middle Eastern Studies from American Military University, with additional study at the University of St. Andrews and the Arabic Language Institute in Fez, Morocco.